Mon1-innovation/MAICA_ChatSubmod/README_EN.md

 <p align="center"><a href="/README.md">中文</a> | English</p>

-This is the index page of MAICA, you are now at MAICA Submod frontend repo.
+This is the introduction page of MAICA Submod frontend.

-Full instructions of MAICA can be found at https://maica.monika.love/.

-Quickstarting and terms are at https://maica.monika.love/tos.

-MAICA backend repository is https://github.com/Mon1-innovation/MAICA.
+MAICA contains multiple subprojects, find menu at https://github.com/Mon1-innovation/MAICA.

-MAICA Submod frontend repository is https://github.com/Mon1-innovation/MAICA_ChatSubmod.

-LIA branch of MAICA core model is at https://huggingface.co/edgeinfinity/MAICAv0-LIA-72B.

-LOA branch of MAICA core model is at https://huggingface.co/edgeinfinity/MAICAv0-LOA-7B.

-Basic datasets of MAICA are at https://huggingface.co/datasets/edgeinfinity/MAICA_ds_basis.

-MAICA related documents are at https://github.com/Mon1-innovation/MAICA/tree/main/document.

 Please pardon for not putting an full instruction here, since it's too complicated.
 To know more about MAICA, navigate to instruction pages mentioned above.